 Do First Time Buyers pay Stamp Duty?

-First time buyers qualify for stamp duty relief for properties valued up to £300,000.
-Any properties above £300,000 you will pay stamp duty on the difference.
+First-time buyers qualify for stamp duty relief for properties valued up to £300,000.
+For any properties above £300,000, you will pay stamp duty on the difference.
 For example, if you purchased a property for £450,000, you would pay no stamp duty on the initial £300,000, but you would be charged stamp duty on the additional £150,000.
 Please note – If you are buying a property over £500,000 you will not qualify for the relief and will pay standard stamp duty rates.

 For more information, stamp duty calculator and guidance please visit:

 Can I be a First Time Buyer again?

 No – To be classed as a first-time buyer you must never have owned a property that was your home.

 Is Help to Buy only for first time buyers?